92AM/brishty/README.md

 # brishty [WIP]

-Brishty is a simple web application that displays weather related details based on a given location (i.e. a city), the site is using NextJs, TypeScript and ReactJS.
+Brishty is a simple web application that displays weather related details based on a searched location (i.e. a city), the site is using NextJs, TypeScript and ReactJS.

 ## Running locally